 Sales compensation

-AJ Bruno's QuotaPath team studied hundreds of comp plans at AI-native companies.
-AI companies modify their compensation plans at 3.5x the rate of average SaaS companies.
+AJ Bruno's QuotaPath team studied hundreds of comp plans at AI-native companies and found them modifying compensation at 3.5x the rate of average SaaS companies.
 Some have abandoned deal-size commissions entirely, paying flat $5,000 bonuses per new logo regardless of contract value.

-The arithmetic is simple.
+The arithmetic explains why.
 A 15% commission on an 80% margin deal consumes 18.75% of gross profit.
-The same commission on a 50% margin deal consumes 30%.
-At some point the commission on an incremental deal exceeds the margin that deal generates.
-Multi-year deal bonuses have nearly disappeared because locking in a price for three years is a liability when inference costs shift quarterly.
+The same commission on a 50% margin deal consumes 30%, and at some point the commission on an incremental deal exceeds the margin that deal generates.
+Multi-year deal bonuses have nearly disappeared too, because locking in a price for three years is a liability when inference costs shift quarterly.

 The companies adapting fastest pay per-logo bonuses where the customer relationship is the asset, speed bonuses that reward skipping lengthy proof-of-concept cycles, and lower base commission rates paired with expansion incentives.